FroggMaster/TokenOrder/README.md

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development v 0.1.6](http://foundryvtt.com/pages/license.html).

 ## Thanks
-- Special thanks to KaKaRoTo the original author of this VTT Module
+- Special thanks to David-Zvekic the original author of this VTT Module
-- Pepijn for the single click change